Transportation & Infrastructure Guide in Bolivia

 Driving License

 Foreign licenses valid 90 days with IDP (required for non-Mercosur).
-Right-hand driving.
-Long-term residents (>90 days) must convert to Bolivian license via exam/translation.
-Carry passport.
+Long-term residents must convert to Bolivian license via exam/translation.
+Drives on right; caution on unpaved roads.

 More Insights for your Move to Bolivia